Dr. Andrew Gillis (email@example.com, @GillisLab)

 Andrew earned a B.Sc.
 (Hons.) in Biology from Dalhousie University, a M.Sc. in Palaeobiology from the University of Bristol, and a Ph.D. in Organismal Biology and Anatomy from the University of Chicago.
 He held a Newton International Postdoctoral Fellowship in the Department of Physiology, Development and Neuroscience at the University of Cambridge (2009-2011), and a NSERC Postdoctoral Fellowship in the Department of Biology at Dalhousie University (2012-2014).
-He is currently a Royal Society University Research Fellow in the Department of Zoology at the University of Cambridge, and a Whitman Investigator at the Marine Biological Laboratory in Woods Hole, MA, U.S.A.
+He is currently a Royal Society University Research Fellow in the Department of Zoology at the University of Cambridge, a Whitman Investigator at the Marine Biological Laboratory in Woods Hole, and a lecturer on the MBL Embryology Course.

 Royal Society Shooter International Postdoctoral Fellow